 Cairo is also a busy air traffic hub, with many flights between the east and west connecting in the city; for this reason flights to Cairo airport are available from many cities in North America, Europe, Africa and Asia.

-The airport is situated 14 miles (22km) from Cairo.
+The airport is situated nine miles (15km) from Cairo.

 Getting to the city